mirisuzanne/miriamsuzanne/content/2014/07/29/inrtgy.rst

 public: yes
 tags: ['art', 'music', 'teacup gorilla']

-I'm Not Ready To Go Yet [Demo]
-==============================
+summary: |
   Another demo!
   This one features Daniel Rule on the second guitar & vocals.
   Daniel has started playing with us regularly these days — we're excited to have him in the band!

+I'm Not Ready To Go Yet [Demo]
+==============================

 I'm Not Ready To Go Yet is our follow-up to the earlier Suicide Note.